venkatra/SnowflakeGuiHacks/Roles.md

 ![](images/data_grants_to_roles.png)

 #### Graphing
 This being a prototype, I've used the default settings and configuration of Dagre-D3 to layout the graph.
 You can view a [demo](roles.html).
+The code is available at: [Github: SnowflakeGuiHacks](https://github.com/venkatra/SnowflakeGuiHacks/blob/master).

 ![](images/roles_hierarchy_with_privileges.png)

 The prototype achieves the following
- - Lays out the roles and thier hieararchy in a tree
+ - Lays out the roles and thier hierararchy in a tree
  - The privileges are mapped as edges, so you can see how the role is connected to an object (warehouse, databases, schema)
  - The ownership privilege was filtered out; as it caused too much noise in the graph.
  - The objects are also grouped into a bounding box.